sierrawang/code-for-humanities-assignments/assignments/my-first-json/README.md

 # My First JSON

 Welcome to your first JSON assignment!
-In this task, you will read in the `my_first.json` file, convert it to JSON, then print our the contents in the format:
+In this task, you will read in the `my_first.json` file as a dictionary, then print our the contents in the format:

 ```
 Key: <the key>